-Federer hitting right notes at Australian Open
+Australian Open 2017: Roger Federer hitting all the right notes in Melbourne | CNN

 Story highlights

-He was queried about the impromptu concert by Jim Courier during a light-hearted, on-court interview Sunday after Federer's five-set victory over Kei Nishikori.
+He was queried about the impromptu concert by Jim Courier during a lighthearted, on-court interview Sunday after Federer’s five-set victory over Kei Nishikori at the Australian Open.

-"I think I found a weakness in you," said the retired four-time grand slam winner.
+“I think I found a weakness in you,” the retired four-time grand slam winner said.

-"I thought it was terrible acoustics in that room," Federer countered, drawing laughs from his adoring public at Rod Laver Arena.
-"I thought Tommy saved us.
+“I thought it was terrible acoustics in that room,” Federer countered, drawing laughs from his adoring public at Melbourne’s Rod Laver Arena.
+“I thought Tommy saved us.
 He sang the song many, many times.

-"And Grigor, I think he just looks good.
-His voice is terrible," smiled Federer, referring to his pal, the former boyfriend of Maria Sharapova and Serena Williams.
+“And Grigor, I think he just looks good.
+His voice is terrible,” smiled Federer, referring to his pal, the former boyfriend of Maria Sharapova and Serena Williams – and a player who early in his career was dubbed “Baby Federer.”

-If Federer's vocal skills may be up for debate there's nothing's wrong with his tennis at the midway point of the Australian Open.
+If Federer’s vocal skills may be up for debate there’s nothing’s wrong with his tennis at the midway point of the season’s opening grand slam.

 Indeed many could pose the question: Did Federer, a veteran of veterans at 35, really miss the last six months of 2016?

-Rusty in his first two rounds at Melbourne Park, he has turned into the Federer of a decade ago when in his heyday.
+Rusty in his first two rounds on the hard courts at Melbourne Park, he has turned into the Federer of a decade ago when in his heyday.

-The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour-and-a-half, before edging fifth-ranked Nishikori in five sets in a high-quality encounter littered with flashy winners.
+The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour and a half, before edging fifth seed Nishikori in five sets in a high-quality encounter littered with flashy winners.

 A ‘free tennis lesson’

-"The first two rounds he didn't play well but against Tomas it was like a tennis lesson," Berdych's ever colorful coach, 2001 Wimbledon winner Goran Ivanisevic, said during a legends gathering at Melbourne Park on Monday.
-"A free tennis lesson on center court.
-Too many people watching."
+“The first two rounds he didn’t play well but against Tomas it was like a tennis lesson,” the Czech’s ever colorful coach, 2001 Wimbledon winner Goran Ivanisevic, said during a legends gathering at Melbourne Park on Monday.
+“A free tennis lesson on center court.
+Too many people watching.”

 On paper both results were upsets, since Federer’s long layoff as he recovered from a knee injury saw his ranking drop from third in July to its current 17th.